11 Easy Ways to Optimize Your Mobile VideoShawn Forno 01.02.2017

 Which of these two videos would you rather watch?
 Which would you be more likely to play on your mobile Facebook feed or YouTube suggested plays?
 The answer is clear: animation is a great way to engage mobile video viewers without using sound, and when you incorporate sound animated video just gets that much better.

-Mobile Video Loves Text: More than Just Subtitles
+6 Add Some Text: More than Just Subtitles

-Mobile Video Aspect Ratios: Size Matters
+8 Use the Right Aspect Ratios: Size Matters

 It’s important to remember that the default dimensions of mobile video (or “aspect ratios” if you’re a smarty pants) are different from a desktop.
 For example, the average iPhone display is about 4.7 inches.
 Compare that to the default size of a YouTube or Vimeo video on your computer (not in full screen) and it’s not that big of a difference.
 The problem is that most smartphones viewers aren’t necessarily going to view your video at full size.
 In fact, a lot of people prefer vertical video on mobile devices.

-For some reason people hate horizontal video, which means that most mobile viewers are going to see your video in the smallest aspect ratio possible, so be prepared.
+People don’t want to rotate their phone to watch a video, which means that most mobile viewers are going to see your video in the smallest aspect ratio possible, so be prepared.
 Here are a few guidelines for optimizing mobile video for Facebook:

 - Aspect Ratios Supported: 16:9 (full landscape) to 9:16 (full portrait)